 Do you think Singapore is ready for something like Whisperlodge?

-I do think audiences in Singapore are ready for the experience and it's been a dream of mine to bring it back home.
+I do think audiences in Singapore are ready for the experience, and it has been a dream of mine to bring it back home.
 Similar to New York, Singapore is incredibly fast-paced and full of young, creative people who would appreciate both the soothing and artistic components of Whisperlodge.

 The thing that I am unsure about is whether Singapore and/or Singaporeans are ready to commit to the resources required to bring it back.

 Whisperlodge does not yield a high profit because we were built as an artistic experience, not a business.
-We maintain a one-on-one ratio between our performers and audiences, and limit each show to a maximum of 10 audience members, in order to achieve the intimacy that we are most known for.
-With our small size, a Whisperlodge ticket in America costs between $100 - $150 USD.
+We maintain a one-on-one ratio between our performers and audiences, and limit each show to a maximum of 10 audience members, to achieve the intimacy that we are most known for.
+With our small size, a Whisperlodge ticket in America costs between US$100 and US$150.
 That is what we need to be viable, and despite that, we have consistently sold out because audiences there see our value.
-Singaporeans are unaccustomed to paying so much for art, and funding bodies are also cautious to support a show with high costs and small throughput.
+Singaporeans are unaccustomed to paying so much for art, and funding bodies are also cautious about supporting a show with high costs and small throughput.
 Those are big challenges that I am up against, but I am hopeful!